CSCfi/csc-user-guide/docs/cloud/csc_notebooks/getting_started.md

 ### Invite users

-Once the content is ready, you can invite users by sharing a workspace specific join code.
-The code can be found in *Manage workspaces* view, in workspace list or on the Info tab of each workspace.
+Once the content is ready, you can invite course participants / collaborators by sharing a workspace specific join code.
+The code can be found in
+*Manage workspaces* view, in workspace list or on the Info tab of each workspace.
 The users can enter the code by clicking *Join workspace* button located in the top bar.
 They can then see all published applications on top of the application list on the *Applications* page, and under *My workspaces* page as well.

 ### Promote users

-Once the co-instructors/co-organizers have signed in, you can find their name in the 'members' tab (under 'manage workspaces'), to give them rights to change things and see other participants sessions, 'promote to co-owner' from the Menu column next to the members name.
+Once the co-instructors/co-organizers/collaborators have signed in, you can find their name in the *members* tab (under *manage workspaces*), to give them rights to change things and see other participants sessions, *promote to co-owner* from the Menu column next to the members name.
 Co-owners can do everything the owner can, except demoting the owner or deleting the workspace.

-## Using CSC Notebooks for collaboration

-A simple setup for collaboration can be achieved by following the 'How to host a course' instructions above and promoting the collaborators as co-owners.
-The process is:

-1. Obtain workspace owner rights.
-2. Create a workspace.
-3. Invite the collaborators using the join code.
-4. Make collaborators co-owners, so they can also write to the shared folder in the workspace.
+For collaboration purposes, all collaborators should have co-owner rights, to be able to write to the shared folder in the workspace.

 ## Security guidelines for Workspace owners